AutoJenny/blog/docs/data_intelligence/profiles/PRODUCT_CATEGORY_PROFILES_DOCUMENTATION.md

 # Product & Category Profiles - Complete Technical Documentation

+> **Note:** This documentation is part of the [Data Intelligence System](../README.md), which includes both Product & Category Profiles and the Content Generation System.

 ## Overview

 Product & Category Profiles are editorial-first, commerce-linked blog features that explore Scottish heritage, craftsmanship, and culture.
 They are weekly blog features (not daily) that provide in-depth stories about products and product categories.